Phil Collins: 1970–1980: Genesis, later role as lead singer, and Brand X

 Collins pursued various guest spots and solo projects from his time as Genesis's drummer.
-In 1973, he and Hackett were among the musicians who performed on the solo debut of ex-Yes guitarist Peter Banks.
+In 1973, he and Hackett performed on the solo debut of ex-Yes guitarist Peter Banks.
 In 1975, Collins sang and played drums, vibraphone, and percussion on Hackett's first solo album, Voyage of the Acolyte; performed on Eno's albums Another Green World, Before and After Science, and Music for Films; and replaced drummer Phil Spinelli of the jazz fusion group Brand X before recording their first two albums, Unorthodox Behaviour and Moroccan Roll.
 Collins played percussion on Johnny the Fox by Thin Lizzy, and sang on Anthony Phillips' debut solo album, The Geese & the Ghost.
+In 1978, he played drums and percussion on Andrew Lloyd Webber's album Variations.